ChalmersGU-data-structure-courses/dsabook/src/markdown/11-hash-tables/03-separate-chaining.md

 ## Separate chaining

 ::: TODO
+- Prio 1: reduce some code clutter in Implementation and Resizing
 - Prio 2:
     - Discuss: Load factor, what is a good LF?
     - Discuss: When to resize